IBM/cpdctl/README_command_reference.md

     The default value is `false`.

+`--storage-plan-id` (string)
+:   The unique ID of the plan associated with the COS instance.
+The value is 1e4e33e4-cfa6-4f12-9016-be594a6d5f87 for the One Rate plan.
+This option provides a value for a sub-field of the JSON option 'storage'.
+It is mutually exclusive with that option.

 `--storage-resource-crn` (string)
 :   A cloud resource name of the Cloud Object Storage instance.
 This option provides a value for a sub-field of the JSON option 'storage'.
 It is mutually exclusive with that option.